jjvanzon/Circular-Language-Spec/spec/classes/classes.md

 ![](images/Classes.006.png)

-The object on the left would have the class on the right.
+The object on the left might have the class on the right.
 An object’s pointing out its class, could be called *class redirection*.
-The usage of the dashed line would have a meaning here. *Dashed lines* would symbolize *classes*.
+The usage of the dashed line might have a meaning here. *Dashed lines* might symbolize *classes*.

 ### Using Dashed Shapes